hyeontaek/kaleido/README.md

 > $ cd /home/USER/sync<br/>
 > $ kaleido init<br/>

-* On Machine B, C, ... (a new machine can be added later)
+* On Machine B, C, ... (new machines can be added later):
 > $ mkdir /home/USER/sync<br/>
 > $ cd /home/USER/sync<br/>
 > $ kaleido clone USER@MachineA:/home/USER/sync<br/>

 ### Synchronization
+* Changes on any machine will be propagated to other machines
+* Conflicts are resolved silently; manually fix them by editing the files or checking out one version (see executing any custom git command)

 * On Machine A:
 > $ kaleido -b 0.0.0.0:50000 sync-forever &<br/>